dpaulson45/PublicPowerShellScripts/Functions/New-ProcdumpManagerObject/README.md

 SecondsWait | Provides a waiting period between each dump being taken.
 Default value is 30 seconds.
 Servers | Provide a list of servers that you wish to manage with this procdump manager object.
 VerboseEnabled | Used to enable hidden verbose logging within the object's methods.
+LoggerObject | Used to pass an object that issued to log the data that is written to screen or the verbose data in the background. *
 HostFunctionCaller | A script block that you can pass on object creation to allow a custom write host to be executed instead of the default that occurs.
 VerboseFunctionCaller | A script block that you can pass on object creation to allow a custom verbose write host information to be executed instead of the default that occurs.

+* For more information about the LoggerObject go here: https://github.com/dpaulson45/PublicPowerShellScripts/tree/master/Functions/New-LoggerObject

 # Methods